They Do It with Mirrors: Film, TV or theatrical adaptations

 Several adaptations were made of the book for TV and Film.

 Some elements of the story were incorporated into the 1964 film Murder Ahoy!, which starred Margaret Rutherford as Miss Marple, along with a token tribute to The Mousetrap.
 Instead of a sprawling Victorian estate, the delinquent boys are housed on board a retired ship called the Battledore, and they go ashore periodically to commit mischief under the direction of their criminal mastermind.
 However, the film's plot and characters are otherwise original, so much so that They Do It With Mirrors is not credited as the film's inspiration.

 The novel's first proper adaptation was the 1985 television film Murder with Mirrors with Sir John Mills as Lewis Serrocold, Bette Davis as Carrie Louise, Tim Roth as Edgar Lawson and Helen Hayes as Miss Marple.

 A second adaptation was aired on 29 December 1991 in the BBC series Miss Marple starring Joan Hickson as Miss Marple, Jean Simmons as Carrie-Louise Serrocold, Joss Ackland as Lewis Serrocold and Faith Brook as Ruth van Rydock.
-The film was basically faithful to the novel, with the exception that Alexis survives the attack on his life.
-Also, Ruth van Rydock is present at the house when the first murder takes place and Lawson attempts to swim across the lake, and does not use a rotted boat.
+Real-life brothers Jay and Christopher Villiers portray the Restarick brothers.
+The film was fairly faithful to the novel, but with a few changes: